jesterjunk/ThatOS64/README.md

 - You will need the BOOTX64.EFI file from my other GitHub Repo. https://github.com/ThatOSDev/UEFI-Tuts
 - The drive.hdd file is included, I didn't realize this when I made the first video.
 - The bios64.bin file is for qemu to work.
 Otherwise it will fail to load.
-- Although the BUILD INSTRUCTIONS shows Windows, MAC or Linux, this tutorial series is is using a windows host.
+- Although the BUILD INSTRUCTIONS shows Windows, MAC or Linux, this tutorial series is using a windows host.
 However all code and makefile command switches should all work if you follow the build instructions.

 # TOOLS NEEDED
 - OSFMount ---- https://www.osforensics.com/tools/mount-disk-images.html